Pei Ho Street

 Pei Ho Street (北河街) is street in Sham Shui Po, New Kowloon, Hong Kong.
 The street is also a market and full of hawkers.
 The former Urban Council had built a Pei Ho Street Municipal Services Building (then known as Pei Ho Street Urban Council Complex) accommodating some stalls in the old market.

 Low economic profile and height limit of buildings on airway of former Kai Tak Airport helps Pei Ho Street to preserve buildings on the earliest planned town of Sham Shui Po in Western Kowloon.
 The style of Ke Lau (騎樓), balcony with two front pillars, once popular in colonial Hong Kong prior to World War II are easily found on the street.

 The end of the Pei Ho Street was the former Sham Shui Po Ferry Pier.
 The pier was an important ferry pier from 1920s to 1970s.
 Thousands of commuters took ferry to Central on the Hong Kong Island.

+No.58 Pei Ho Street, a tong lau, is a grade II historic building in Hong Kong.